joseeden/joeden/docs/023-Computer-Science/010-Software-Development/006-Code-Review-and-Testing.md

 Run your integration tests at the start of the day, after significant changes, and before wrapping up.
 In Continuous Integration, fix any errors immediately.

 **Note:** You can run this script on your VM using pytest, but error handling is outside the course scope.

+## Test-Driven Development (TDD)

+Test-driven development (TDD) is a process where you write tests before writing the actual application code.
+This method helps ensure that your code meets requirements and catches bugs early, improving development efficiency and quality.

+The TDD cycle involves five key steps:

+1. **Write a new test:**
+    - Capture a specific requirement.
+    - Add the test to the existing suite.

+2. **Run tests:**
+    - Check for any unexpected failures.
+    - Accept expected failures for incomplete functions.

+3. **Write application code:**
+    - Code only to pass the new test.
+    - Avoid adding unnecessary functionality.
+4. **Run tests again:**
+    - Correct any failures in the application code.
+    - Re-run tests to confirm fixes.

+5. **Refactor code:**
+    - Clean up and optimize the code.
+    - Ensure all tests still pass after refactoring.

+By adopting this approach, the test harness develops in tandem with the application, frequently at a line-by-line level.
+This leads to extensive test coverage and greater assurance of accuracy for both the tests and the application.

+- Focuses on requirements and their representation in tests.
+- Clarifies code purpose, streamlining development.
+- Requires highly testable code, pure functions tested independently.